-If you picture yourself playing a positive role in the criminal justice system, Onondaga Community College’s two degrees in Criminal Justice can help you develop the skills you will need in this challenging environment.
+If you picture yourself playing a positive role in the criminal justice system, Onondaga Community College’s Criminal Justice A.S. degree can help you develop the skills you will need in this challenging environment.

-The associate in applied science (A.A.S.) degree prepares you to enter the criminal justice field after two years of study, while the associate in science (A.S.) degree lays the foundation for a four-year degree in a related field.
-If you are already employed in the criminal justice system, either Onondaga degree can sharpen your skills and advance your career.
-If you have a special interest in delinquency, Onondaga offers a 12-credit minor in this critical area.
+This degree lays the foundation for a four-year degree in a related field.
+If you are already employed in the criminal justice system, the degree can sharpen your skills and advance your career.
+If you have a special interest in issues related to juvenile justice, Onondaga offers a 12-credit minor in this critically important and relevant area.

 We have highly experienced faculty which includes criminal justice experts from throughout Central New York, including professionals from the Syracuse Police Department, Onondaga County Sheriff’s Department, DeWitt Police Department and the New York State Police.
-Prominent local attorneys, including a Federal and County prosecutor, teach criminal law courses.
+Prominent local attorneys teach criminal law courses.
 In addition, experts in the field of criminalistics, juvenile delinquency and the investigation of child abuse serve on our faculty.

 Only credit from institutions that are accredited by their regional higher education accrediting body is accepted for transfer into the Criminal Justice program.
-No academic credit is awarded by the Criminal Justice program for life experience or for military, police academy or other professional training.
+No academic credit is awarded by the Criminal Justice program for life experience or for military, or other professional training.
 No credit toward graduation is awarded for pre-collegiate level or remedial work designed to prepare the student for collegiate study.
 No criminal justice major credits are to be completed through knowledge-based examinations (e.g., CLEP).
-Awarding blanket credit for criminal justice courses in a “block” is not allowed (e.g., “12 hours criminal justice credit”).
-The institution awards degrees only to those students who have earned at least 50 percent of the credit hours in the criminal justice program through instruction offered at Onondaga Community College.